Do maxi pads work for incontinence?

 What about the other way around?
 Can bladder control pads absorb blood efficiently?

-From the chart above it is clear that sanitary pads are designed specifically for blood and incontinence pads aren’t, however, the incontinence pads do seem to be somewhat effective for blood absorption.
+From the chart above it is clear that sanitary pads are designed specifically for blood and incontinence pads aren’t, however, the incontinence pads for women do seem to be somewhat effective for blood absorption.
 Here’s what people who have tried it report**:

 “…the results are that they do actually work.
 You can use a bladder protection pad in place of an actual period pad.
 However, it does soak in differently.
 Period fluid doesn’t get absorbed into the urine pad as well as it would a regular one.
 It’s a lot slower.
 But other than that, it worked just the same!”